stipsan/react-spring-bottom-sheet/README.md

 ### ✨ Updated Version

 This project is an updated version of the original, which was authored by Cody Olsen.
 I have forked this repository from Jasmine GH to include significant updates and enhancements.
-Notably, this version has been updated to fully support React 18 and incorporates the latest features and improvements from XState v5.
+Notably, this version has been updated to fully support React 18 and 19 (including StrictMode), runs on [@react-spring/web] and [@use-gesture/react], and incorporates the latest features and improvements from XState v5.

 ### 📝 Attribution